davidallenbaer/Ultima45Monogame/ReadMe.txt

 		Show Combat map.
 		Position all enemies on combat map.
 		Position all the players on combat map.
+		Note: Figure out what is up with the indexes in "Combat Starting Locations for Party SHRINE.txt" because the indexes do not make sense.
+		Note: Figure out what is up with the indexes in "Combat Starting Locations for Monsters SHRINE.txt" because the indexes do not make sense.

 	4) Implement auto combat option.

 	5) After combat show gold chest on the map.